 kWh = kW x hr

-By reading the meter at the same time each day, you will get an idea of the amount of electricity you used.
-By writing each daily reading in an "Energy Diary," you can "chart" increases and decreases in energy use.
-By making notes when a particular energy activity is done like doing the laundry or cooking, you will know how your "energy dollar" is being spent.
+By reading the meter at the same time each day, you can get an idea of the amount of electricity you used.
+By writing each daily reading in an "Energy Diary," you can chart increases and decreases in energy use.
+By making notes when a particular energy activity is done like doing the laundry or cooking, you will know how your "energy dollars" are being spent.

 Kids Korner is made possible by the creative, talented and dedicated team consisting of the following:

 Valerie Williams, Apogee’s Art Director and Lead Artist is the creator and artistic talent behind Kids Korner.
 In the late 90s, after producing hundreds of illustrations and animations for Apogee online courses and Internet content over the years, it occurred to Valerie that these expensive art elements could be re-purposed for communicating complicated energy concepts to children.
 Encouraged by the enthusiastic reaction she received from our utility customers, Valerie undertook the design and began the curriculum development of what has become one of the most elaborate and comprehensive energy education sites around.
 As the site shows, her artistic flair brings technical topics to life, and her proficiency in Photoshop, Quark, In-Design, Illustrator, Flash and Dreamweaver enable her to create impressive designs in both electronic and print formats.